Tendonitis Treatment St. Louis, MO

 Call Axes Physical Therapy For Tendonitis Treatment in St. Louis, MO

-Tendonitis can be an exasperating and weakening injury, but with safe and effective treatments, you can restore your strength and flexibility.
+Tendonitis can be a frustrating and debilitating injury, but with the right treatment, you can regain optimal movement health.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
-Axes has seen many St. Louis, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
-If you’re experiencing tendonitis, don’t let it keep you from things you love.
+Axes has seen many St. Louis, MO patients overcome tendonitis and return to their normal activities with renewed energy and enthusiasm.
+If you’re suffering from tendonitis, don’t let it control your life.
 Contact Axes Physical Therapy in St. Louis, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.

 Services Offered